marghost/docker/README.md

 sudo curl -fsSL raw.githubusercontent.com/marghost/docker/main/code_snippet/shlink-web-gui.sh -o shlink-web-gui.sh
 ```

-Then edit those variables :
+Then edit those variables inside shlink-web-gui.sh :

 <SERVER_URL>: Your server url with the prefix "https://<URL>"

-<GENERATED_API_KEY>: The key we just saved
+<GENERATED_API_KEY>: The API key we just generated

 We are ready to install the image, we can do so by executing
 ```
 sudo sh shlink-web-gui.sh
 ```
+The install is now complete!

 # Firewall and Cloudflare Zero Trust (free)